Shamrock134/ms274_github_project/project_outline.md

 - Table containing analysis of data sets (Figure 3)

 ## **Conclusion**
--  What can we learn from past ENSO trends and anomalies that may help predict future ENSO events and possible the strength of these events
+-  What can we learn from past ENSO trends and anomalies that may help predict future ENSO events and possibly the strength of these events

 ## **Citations**
 - Wang, C., Deser, C., Yu, J. Y., DiNezio, P., & Clement, A. (2017).
 El Niño and southern oscillation (ENSO): a review.
 Coral reefs of the eastern tropical Pacific: Persistence and loss in